SarahTamayao/FBUTwitter/README.md

 Describe any challenges encountered while building the app.

+I wanted to add the number of replies a tweet had to my tweet cell (along with # of favorites and # of retweets) but reply_count "is only available with the Premium and Enterprise tier products" and so I struggled with why it was returning 0 for a minute.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.